gethiox/HIDI/README.md

 - **Keyboards**, **gamepads** :)

 # Building
-If you wish to build this project manually, you just have to run `build.sh` script in this repository.
+If you wish to build this project manually, just run `go run build.go`,
-It compiles a binary for ARM processors by default, to target different platforms you have to tweak `GOARCH` and `GOARM` environment variables respectively.
+By default, it will build all defined platforms, to select specific one see `go run build.go -h` for usage.

 # Usage
 See `./hidi -h` for available optional arguments